joshwcomeau/react-flip-move/README.md

 ## Contributions

 Contributors welcome!
 Please discuss new features with me ahead of time, and submit PRs for bug fixes with tests (Testing stack is Mocha/Chai/Sinon, tested in-browser by Karma).

+## Development

+This project uses [React Storybook](https://github.com/kadirahq/react-storybook) in development.
+The developer experience is absolutely lovely, and it makes testing new features like enter/leave presets super straightforward.

+After installing dependencies, launch the Storybook dev server with `npm run storybook`.